 The Punakha Dzong is set against maintenance and located at the confluence of the Pho Chhu (father) and Mo Chhu (mother) rivers in the Punakha-Wangdue valley.
 The picturesque setting makes it the prettiest dzong in Bhutan.
 It is especially beautiful when the Jacaranda purple flowers are in full bloom in April.

 7. Sigiriya (Lion’s Rock), Sri Lanka

-The Sigiriya is an archaeological site which contains the ruins of an ancient palace complex and exquisite murals.
+The Sigiriya is an archaeological site that contains the ruins of an ancient palace complex and exquisite murals.
 It was built on the summit of the 200-meter-high Lon’s Rock, in the 5th century A.D. by King Kasyapa.
-For over centuries, the Lion’s Rock has been untouched by footprint until in the mid 19th century it was discovered by a British explorer and brought to the world’s attention.
+For centuries, the Lion’s Rock has been untouched by footprint until in the mid-19th century it was discovered by a British explorer and brought to the world’s attention.

 8. Sri Lanka by Coastal Rail Line

 The train trip from Galle to Colombo along Sri Lanka’s southwestern coastline is considered one of the most scenic train journeys in the world.

 The doors are open; people can stretch out heads to enjoy the breeze from the endless Indian Ocean.
 The rail is very close to the coastline, in some places, the distance is only one or two meters.
 Looking out of the window makes you feel like you're on the ocean.

 The palm-fringed backwater of Kerala in South India is a labyrinth of interconnected canals, rivers, lakes and inlets.
 Villages, temples and churches are built along the banks and the area is also a haven for wildlife with wading birds, kingfishers and fish eagles.
 A houseboat cruise is the best way to experience the tranquility and beauty of Kerala and get a glimpse of rural life along the backwaters.